trumant/gemara/README.md

 #### Layer 1 Schema

-The SCI [Layer 1 Schema](./schemas/layer-1.cue) describes the machine-readable format of Layer 1 guidelines.
+The Gemara [Layer 1 Schema](./schemas/layer-1.cue) describes the machine-readable format of Layer 1 guidelines.

 Both simple and more complex, multipart guidelines can be expressed with associated recommendations.
 Guideline mappings or "crosswalk references" can be expressed, allowing correlation between multiple Layer 1 guidance documents.